Mihir Rakshit

 Mihir Rakshit (born 1 July 1936) is an Indian economist, known for his work on fiscal, monetary and other policy, especially issues that concern developing economies.
-Originally from Chittagong, which is now in Bangladesh, he did his graduation from Presidency College, Calcutta and post-graduation from the University of Calcutta.
+Originally from Chittagong, which is now in Bangladesh, he did his graduation from Presidency College, Calcutta, post-graduation from the University of Calcutta and his PhD from London School of Economics.
 He taught at the departments of Economics of The University of Calcutta, The University of Burdwan, Presidency College Calcutta, and Indian Statistical Institute Calcutta, as faculty.
 He also taught at Delhi School of Economics and Erasmus University Rotterdam, as visiting faculty.
-He served the Reserve Bank of India for two terms as a member of its central board of Directors.
-He was Editor-in-chief of the open access quarterly journal Money and Finance published by ICRA Limited from 1997 to July 2016.
+He served the Reserve Bank of India for two terms as a member of its Central Board of Directors.
+He was director of the open access quarterly journal Money and Finance published by ICRA Limited from 1997 to July 2016.

 Education and teaching career

-As a student of economics in Presidency College, Calcutta, he received valuable guidance from teachers like Bhabatosh Datta and Tapas Majumdar.
+As a student of economics in Presidency College, Calcutta.
+It was a College then, not an autonomous University.
 After this he got enrolled into Calcutta University as an MA Economics student and stood first in the MA examination.

 Immediately upon completing the master's degree course, he went into teaching.
 He taught first at Calcutta University and then at The University of Burdwan, at Burdwan University as Head of Department of Economics.
 After teaching in Burdwan University for three years, he went to London, to do his PhD research at London School of Economics and Political Science.
 His PhD guides were Richard Lipsey and S. A. Ozga and the title of the thesis was Monetary Factors in the Theory of Growth.

 While at Burdwan University, he wrote a textbook in Bengali, which became quite popular among college teachers of Economics of those times, as well as among aspirant young economists.

 Rakshit joined Presidency College, Calcutta, as Professor of Economics in 1965 and was there for a long time, before joining Indian Statistical Institute Calcutta in 1992.
 During 1991-92, he was SBI Chair Professor of The National Institute of Public Finance and Policy (NIPFP).
 He had also taught at Delhi School of Economics as visiting faculty long back in nineteen seventies, and taught at Erasmus University Rotterdam in early nineties.